microsoft/fhir-starter/quickstarts/README.md

     West Central US,
     West US 2)

-+ Deployment Prefix (3-7 characters that will be used as a prefix for all created resources, e.g lrn01)
++ Deployment Prefix (3-7 characters that will be used as a prefix for all created resources - e.g., "lrn01")

 __Important:__ In order to successfully deploy this ARM template, the user must have the Owner role for the resource group where the template is being deployed and have the ability to create [application registrations](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) in Azure Active Directory.